How Can We Select Chat Routing Algorithm?

 - Agent status: Agents can be online meaning they can receive chats.
 And when agents go offline, they would not get fresh / newer chats but they can get user chats wherein they had a conversation earlier or from their own queue.
 After logging out, all chats from the agent queue, which were pinned to the agent are moved to the team queue, and chats that were in waiting for user state, are marked as complete (If the user returns, it is taken up as a new chat.)

-Our clients today will have the flexibility to choose between two chat assignment algorithms -
+Our clients have the flexibility to choose between two chat assignment algorithms as seen above:

 This accounts for Agent Concurrency, Empty Slots, and Idle Time.
 Chat gets assigned as soon as an agent slot is available i.e. has empty slots (and the agent is online)